 Expected Outcome: This topic aims at supporting activities that are enabling or contributing to one or several expected impacts of destination “Staying healthy in a rapidly changing society”.
-To that end, proposals under this topic should aim at delivering results towards the achievement of the following expected outcomes:
+To that end, proposals under this topic should aim at delivering results towards the achievement of several of the following expected outcomes:

 Persons with disabilities are empowered and can enjoy their rights to live independently and be included in the community on equal basis with others.